import MeshMaterialMetallicRoughness from "@arcgis/core/geometry/support/MeshMaterialMetallicRoughness.js";

 -

-A transformation of UV mesh coordinates used to sample the metallic roughness texture.
+A transformation of UV mesh coordinates used to sample the color texture.
 Texture transformations can be used to optimize re-use of textures, for example by packing many images into a single texture "atlas" and using the texture transform offset and scale to sample a specific region within this larger texture.

 - Default Value:undefined